leviwilson/leviwilson.github.com/_posts/2012-06-02-maven-android-travis-ci-and-more-awesome-sauce.md

 ## Setting up travis-ci

-If we add a vanilla .travis.yml file to our application, you'll notice that out of the box we will get a build failure.
+If we add a vanilla [.travis.yml](https://github.com/leviwilson/android-travis-ci-example/blob/a578cd59e3220ff205af682b121d0fb06f1cdfc2/.travis.yml) file to our application, you'll notice that out of the box [we will get a build failure](http://travis-ci.org/#!/leviwilson/android-travis-ci-example/builds/1511700).

 {% highlight yaml %}
 language: java
 {% endhighlight %}

 Not surprisingly it is because the travis-ci build agents do not have any sort of android environment setup on them.
-To get around this, we will need to take advantage of the various hooks in the build lifecycle that travis-ci provides you to setup an android environment prior to building our application.
-In order to do this, we will need to do the following in our .travis.yml:
+To get around this, we will need to take advantage of the [various hooks in the build lifecycle](http://about.travis-ci.org/docs/user/build-configuration/) that travis-ci provides you to setup an android environment prior to building our application.
+In order to do this, we will need to do the following in our `.travis.yml`:

 *  download the latest android SDK and unzip it
-*  setup the ANDROID_HOME environment variable to point to the SDK that we downloaded
+*  setup the `ANDROID_HOME` environment variable to point to the SDK that we downloaded
-*  fix up our PATH variable to point to the tools and platform-tools directory in our SDK
+*  fix up our `PATH` variable to point to the `tools` and `platform-tools` directory in our SDK
 *  tell our android environment to update our local SDK with the target API that we are building our application for

 ### Choosing the Right Environment
 Since travis-ci has a limited amount of space that we can take up and the full Android environment is huge, we will need to tell android to only grab the specific SDK that our application is building for.
-To find this information out, you can run the `android list` sdk command from your terminal.
+To find this information out, you can run the `android list sdk` command from your terminal.
 Doing so will give you a list of what is available to update.
 Since we are targeting our application for API Level 10, we will want to note the package number (9).

 {% highlight basedir %}
 Packages available for installation or update: 66